space-wizards/docs/src/en/space-station-14/departments/service/proposals/botany-rework.md

 * HarvestComponents rework
     * 2 EventEffects that fire off and create the actual produce.
 Copies all the mutation components active on the plant to the produce.
 One destroys the plant, the other reverts it to the previous growth stage.
 * GrowthComponent/System and seed prototype rework.
-    * Most of the current checks in PlantHolder.Update() should get split out into their own component (EntityEffect derived?)
+    * Most of the current checks in PlantHolder.Update() should get split out into their own component (EntityEffect derived?
+Or new components with a new system that runs on its own?)
     * Auto-harvest becomes one of these, since it runs at Update() and not OnHarvest().
     * I am not sure how much of SeedData remains after this.
 I suspect it does still exist, but mostly for which prototype the seed creates at harvest and which species it can mutate into.
 * Update Mutation System to include mutations for GrowthComonents and HarvestComponents